 Basically, the worst fate in the universe is to face a Zerg Rush of bees.
 Nothing so small should cause so much fear amongst creatures so much larger... and yet they do.
 The distinctive coloration.
 The horrible buzzing noise.
 The agony of stinging.
 The way they move in swarms.
 The kamikaze mentality.
 And of course, if you're allergic or if there are a lot of the little bastards, they can put you in the hospital or even kill you.

 Subtropes include Bee Bee Gun.
 Related to Gosh Hornet.
 If a monster or person is made of bees, then they're The Worm That Walks.
 Often seen in the Hornet Hole.
 Sometimes overlaps with Bears Are Bad News because bears like their honey.

 open/close all folders

 Anime and Manga

 City Hunter: They featured in the supporting character's Kazue Natori introductory arc.
-Her late fiancee was duped into creating bees with such a toxic venom it could kill ten men with one single bite, and then he was murdered.
-In order to avenge him, she is trying to create a cure (too bad her first test cure caused impotence and Ryo got bitten by a bee).
+Her late fiancee was duped into creating bees with such a toxic venom it could kill ten men with one sting, and then he was murdered.
+In order to avenge him, she is trying to create a cure (too bad her first test cure caused impotence and Ryo got stung by a bee).

 Pokémon: Vespiquen's Attack Order move summons a bunch of Combee to attack the foe.